William Robert Wight

-For 37 years he worked in scouting, signing Joe Morgan for the Astros, before moving to the Braves where he spent 32 years.
+For 37 years he worked in scouting, signing Joe Morgan for the Houston Colt .45s, before moving to the Atlanta Braves where he spent 32 years.
 He signed Dusty Baker, Dale Murphy, Bob Horner and David Justice for the Braves among others.

 Wight died of a heart attack while on vacation with his wife of 60 years.
 They had resided in Carmichael, CA since 1969.

 - 200 Innings Pitched Seasons: 3 (1948-1950)